 Quick to apply for and with fast processing times, ETIAS can be obtained in time for a last-minute overseas meeting.
 Requesting a work visa is a lengthier and more complex process.

-The same ETIAS visa waiver can be used to carry out business across the Schengen Area, particularly useful for people attending several meetings or events on one trip.
+The same ETIAS permit can be used to carry out business across the Schengen Area, particularly useful for people attending several meetings or events on one trip.

 Studying in Europe is an excellent way to experience a new culture, learn a language and improve job prospects.
 For young people, studying overseas has the added benefit of increasing independence by spending time away from home whilst learning new skills.